Go to the top of the class when it comes to smart casual dressing with this stylish shirt.

 Comfortable and stylish, this short sleeve shirt is made from quality materials with vivid colours.
 It is lightweight and soft.
 Constructed from 100% Cotton fabric, so its breathable and great on your little ones skin.

 The perfect gift.
 Is someone's birthday coming up?
-The Aqua Water Dreaming Shirt will make the perfect birthday or Christmas gift.
+The Water Dreaming Shirt will make the perfect birthday or Christmas gift.
 It is comfortable, fun, and very affordable.
 Get your little one their own shirt, or buy one for a friend!

 We've replaced the press stud with plastic snaps so they won't rust.
 It also makes teaching your little one how to dress themselves much easier.
 Not to mention how easy for quick to remove clothing in the case of a quick changes.
+Great for developing gross motor skills.

 Available in sizes 0-3 Months (000), 3-6 Months (00), 6-12 Months (0), 1, 2, and 3.